Impact of inherent energy barrier on spin-orbit torques in magnetic-metal/semimetal heterojunctions

-\textbf{Acknowledgements}\\ This work was supported by JSPS KAKENHI Grant Numbers 19H00864, 26220604, 26103004, the Canon Foundation, the Asahi Glass Foundation, JGC-S Scholarship Foundation, and Spintronics Research Network of Japan (Spin-RNJ).
+\textbf{Acknowledgements}\\ This work was supported by JSPS KAKENHI (Grant Numbers 22H04964, 19H00864, 20H00337, 20H02593), the JST FOREST Program (Grant Number JPMJFR2032), the Canon Foundation, the Asahi Glass Foundation, the JGC-S Scholarship Foundation, the Spintronics Research Network of Japan (Spin-RNJ), and MEXT Initiative to Establish Next-generation Novel Integrated Circuits Centers (X-NICS) (Grant Number: JPJ011438).
+T.G. acknowledge the financial support by JSPS KAKENHI (Grant Number 22K14561).
+A.Q., R.E.T., and A.B. were supported by the Research Council of Norway through its Centres of Excellence funding scheme, Project No. 262633, ``QuSpin''.
+A.Q. was supported by the Norwegian Financial Mechanism Project No. 2019/34/H/ST3/00515, ``2Dtronics''.

-\textbf{Author contributions}\\ T.G., Y.T., and H.N. fabricated devices.
-T.G., Y.T., and A.A. collected and analyzed the data.
-K.A., and T.G. designed the experiments and developed the explanation.
-K.A., T.G., and H.N. wrote the manuscript.
-All authors discussed results and reviewed the manuscript.
+\textbf{Author contributions}\\ T.G., S.Z., and H.N. fabricated devices.
+T.G., and S.H. collected and analysed the data with the help of Y.T., and A.A., H.A., and R.T. performed structural characterizations.
+K.A. and T.G. designed the experiments and developed the explanation.
+A.Q., R.E.T., and A.B. performed the theoretical calculations and developed the explanation of the experimental results.
+T.G. and K.A. wrote the manuscript with the help of A.Q., R.E.T., and A.B.
+All authors discussed the results and reviewed the manuscript.